mlearnfab/web/_sources/intro.md

-# Welcome
+# <font color="blue">Welcome</font>

-Welcome to Machine Learning for Absolute Beginners (@mlearnfab).
+Welcome to Machine Learning for Absolute Beginners.
+We are a learning community and our mission is to help members develop practical skills in Artificial Intelligence and Machine Learning.